 i.
 Post scores and updates on the Facebook page.

-13. A team in the competition may only play or select as a replacement, players who are on the unit establishment and occupy a JPA position ID.
+12. A team in the competition may only play or select as a replacement, players who are on the unit establishment and occupy a JPA Position ID (PiD).
 There is to be a clear 7 (seven) days gap between a player arriving in a unit and being eligible to play.
 Players attached to a unit on War Establishment for operations are not eligible to play for the new unit, but may continue playing for their old unit.
 Playing an ineligible player will result in the unit being disqualified from the competition.

-18. In the Champ comp there is no need to have replacement front row.
-A team must start with a competitive front row but if injury prevents competitive scrums the game moves to uncontested scrums but with 15 players remaining on the pitch.
+19. In Champ 1 & 2 leagues there is no need to have replacement front row.
+A team must start with a qualified and competitive front row but if injury prevents competitive scrums the game moves to uncontested scrums but with 15 players remaining on the pitch.
 However, in the knock out stages, if a team cannot replace a front row they move to 14 players.

-25. Units in Championship 1 & 2 may register up to two players per season to play for their team who are not on a unit JPA position ID if these players have a strong and tangible connection with the unit and have no other opportunity of playing week-day ARU rugby union.
+25. Units in Championship 1 & 2 may register up to two players per season to play for their team who are not on a unit JPA PiD if these players have a strong and tangible connection with the unit and have no other opportunity of playing week-day ARU.
 For example, a Royal Welsh staff officer within a Bde HQ may elect to play for his home Bn if the Bde HQ does not play rugby.
 Or, a medical officer attached to a N.H.S. hospital may elect to play for any proximal unit that is both willing and able to support their rugby.
 This rule is not to be used to “fish” for talent and affiliate players.
 There must be a strong link to the home unit.
-All applications are to be made by email to the Chairman ARU community 7 days before they are required.
+All applications are to be made by email to the Chairman ARU community seven days before they are required.
 There may be one change per season.

-24. Units that have an individual attached to them on Ex LONG LOOK may play the individual.
+28. Units that have an individual attached to them on Ex LONG LOOK may play the individual.
 This must be clarified with the Chairman beforehand.

-29. If a unit cannot field a qualified front row in either the Prem or Champ the team may still play the fixture, (uncontested scrums) but the side with a front row will be awarded a 20-0 win with bonus point regardless of the final score.
-The team without a front row will still be awarded a point for playing.
-A team can not take the pitch and immediately declare an injured front row.
-The front row must last 20 mins of play.
+29. If a unit cannot field a qualified front row in either the Prem or Champ 1 & 2 the team may still play the fixture, (uncontested scrums) but the side with a front row will be awarded a 20-0 win with bonus point regardless of the final score.
+The team without a front row will still be awarded a point for playing, they will also be awarded a bonus point if they score 4 tries or lose by 7 points or less.

-26. If a team has less than 15 players but has at least 8 players they can still turn out and claim a single point.
+30. If a team has less than 15 players but has at least 8 players they can still turn out and claim a single point.
 They must then negotiate with the opposition to borrow players in order that a balanced game is played.
 The full strength team will be given a bonus point win at 20-0 no matter what the final score, they will also be awarded a bonus point if they score 4 tries or lose by 7 points or less.